White stork: Storks and delivery of babies

 According to European folklore, the stork is responsible for bringing babies to new parents.
 The legend is very ancient, but was popularised by a 19th-century Hans Christian Andersen story called "The Storks".
 German folklore held that storks found babies in caves or marshes and brought them to households in a basket on their backs or held in their beaks.
 These caves contained adebarsteine or "stork stones".
 The babies would then be given to the mother or dropped down the chimney.
 Households would notify when they wanted children by placing sweets for the stork on the window sill.
 From there the folklore has spread around the world to the Philippines and countries in South America.
 Birthmarks on the back of the head of newborn baby, nevus flammeus nuchae, are sometimes referred to as stork-bite.

 In Slavic mythology and pagan religion, storks were thought to carry unborn souls from Vyraj to Earth in spring and summer.
-This belief still persists in the modern folk culture of many Slavic countries, in the simplified child story that "storks bring children into the world".
+This belief persists in the modern folk culture of many Slavic countries, in the simplified child story that "storks bring children into the world".
 Storks were seen by Early Slavs as bringing luck, and killing one would bring misfortune.

 Likewise, in Norse mythology, the god Hœnir, responsible for giving reason to the first humans, Ask and Embla, has been connected with the stork through his epithets long-legs and mud-king, along with Indo-European cognates such as Greek κύκνος 'swan' and Sanskrit शकुन.

 A long-term study that showed a spurious correlation between the numbers of stork nests and human births is widely used in the teaching of basic statistics as an example to highlight that correlation does not necessarily indicate causation.